Overview

 Range of assays

-Primary Immunodeficiency screening
+Primary immunodeficiency screening

 E. de Vries2 in collaboration with European Society for Immunodeficiencies (ESID) members developed a protocol to screen for primary immunodeficiency